 Cured inside a two-sided mold or a vacuum bag, then closed to the atmosphere.
 The closed molding has been considered when, the requirement of high production volume and during a two-sided finish.

 Vacuum bag molding is a manufacturing process that helps in improving the laminate’s mechanical attributes.

 There is a concentration of high-fiber that provides better adhesion.
 This normally happens between layers of sandwich construction.

 In addition to this, there is also an elimination of excess resin by vacuum bag molding.
-It is when structures are made using hand lay-up techniques or open molding that this excess resin builds up.
+Excess resin builds up from structures made by hand lay-up techniques or open molding.

 Vacuum Infusion Process